cdnnnn/cdn/file.md

 import TicketDetailSidebar from './TicketDetailSidebar';
 import TicketCloseConfirm from './TicketCloseConfirm';
 import styles from './TicketBoard.module.scss';

+// Columns are static (no layout shift) during a drag, so measuring droppable
+// rects once at drag-start — instead of dnd-kit's default of continuously
+// re-measuring every frame while dragging — cuts out unnecessary work on
+// each pointer move and keeps the drag feeling smooth rather than janky. const MEASURING = { droppable: { strategy: MeasuringStrategy.BeforeDragging } };

 // ─────────────────────────────────────────────────────────────────────────
 // Self-contained: no props.
 Fetches its own tickets and its own assignee